BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 Note: HTTPS is optional.
 If you’re running IP-only / HTTP-only, you can skip this entire section.

-The deploy orchestrator can install certbot on the host (if missing) and issue certificates over SSH for a canonical set of domains.
+The deployment runner can install certbot on the host (if missing) and issue certificates over SSH for a canonical set of domains.
 Alternatively, you can run certbot manually over SSH.

 ```
 example.com